sergiopaniego/sergiopaniego/README.md

+# 👋 Hi there!
+I'm Sergio Paniego

-- 👋 Hi, I'm @sergiopaniego.
-I have a PhD in Artificial Intelligence.
+I hold a PhD in Artificial Intelligence and am deeply passionate about pushing the boundaries of AI research and applications.

-- 👀 I’m interested in Artificial Intelligence, Computer Vision, LLMs, and Robotics.
-- 🌱 I’m currently learning about everything related to the topics previously stated 😄
-- 💞️ I’m looking to collaborate on Artificial Intelligence projects!
-- 📫 You can reach me as @sergiopaniego on any social media.
+## 💡 What I’m into:
+- **Artificial Intelligence** 🌟
+- **Computer Vision** 🖼️
+- **Large Language Models (LLMs)** 💬
+- **Robotics** 🤖

+## 🌱 Currently exploring:
+The ever-evolving landscape of AI, from groundbreaking innovations in LLMs to the latest advancements in Computer Vision.

+## 🤝 Let’s collaborate!
+I’m open to working on exciting AI projects that aim to make a real-world impact.

+## 📫 Connect with me:
+Reach out on social media — you’ll find me everywhere as **@sergiopaniego**.

 <p align="center">
   <img width="40%"  src="https://github-readme-streak-stats.herokuapp.com/?user=sergiopaniego&hide_border=true" />